 Most people fly into the Reno Tahoe International Airport (RNO) which operates nonstop with daily departures to 20 US cities.
-Reno is just an hour away from the Squaw Alpine area and from there you can rent a car or take a shuttle or a bus to the North Lake Tahoe area where Squaw Valley is located.
+Reno is just an hour away and from there you can rent a car or take a shuttle or a bus to the North Lake Tahoe area where Palisades Tahoe is located.

 On the day of your scheduled backcountry ski tour, you’ll usually meet your guide at their office at 8:00 am for some fresh ground coffee and go over the details of your day’s itinerary.